Last Updated on April 8, 2026 by Bibhu Ranjan Mund, MPH

 10 Early Warning Signs of Type 2 Diabetes

-The following are the most prevalent symptoms that experts should not overlook.
+The following are the most prevalent symptoms that should not overlook.

 1. Frequent urination